clayton-halim/cs246e-notes/Notes/problem_6.md

 inline int &vector::itemAt(size_t) {return theVector[i]};
 ```

-Putting in `inline` tells the compile to replace the function call with the function body to save the cost of having to call a function
+Putting in `inline` tells the compiler to replace the function call with the function body to save the cost of having to call a function

 Merely a suggestion, compiler can choose to ignore it if it sees fit.
 Good idea for small functions